felixfontein/ansible-tools/README.md

 - `felixfontein.tools.get_domain_suffix`: given a domain name, returns the public suffix.
 For example, `"www.ansible.com" | felixfontein.tools.get_domain_suffix == ".com"` and `"some.random.prefixes.ansible.co.uk" | felixfontein.tools.get_domain_suffix == ".co.uk"`.
 - `felixfontein.tools.remove_domain_suffix`: given a domain name, returns the part before the public suffix.
 For example, `"www.ansible.com" | felixfontein.tools.remove_domain_suffix == "www.ansible"` and `"some.random.prefixes.ansible.co.uk" | felixfontein.tools.remove_domain_suffix == "some.random.prefixes.ansible"`.

-Note that these filters can only handle International Domain Names (IDNs) when the [Python library `idna`](https://pypi.org/project/idna/) is installed.

 ## Using this collection

 See [Ansible Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more details.